-To arrange a funeral, please call the Parish Office.
+To arrange a funeral, please get in touch.

 Children are a gift from God.
 Naturally, many parents want to celebrate their arrival with some form of service in church.
 St. Mary’s is part of the Church of England which, like many churches, recognises two main services to celebrate the birth of a child: